Project Background Definition and Writing Tips

-Background is one of the key characteristics of a project to explain why initiate the project, what prerequisites are, and what results are supposed to be obtained at the successful completion.
-The following article is a part of the Implementation Guide to help everyone involved in planning and implementing projects to learn about project background.
-I suppose this article as well as the whole Guide will be helpful for you.
-Your valued comments and suggestions are appreciated.
+The background is one of the key characteristics of a project to explain why to initiate the project, what prerequisites are, and what results are supposed to be obtained at the successful implementation.

 What is Project Background?

-Creating a clear and unambiguous background of a project is one of the most important actions to be taken at the very beginning to ensure success of the project at the end.
+Creating a clear and unambiguous background for a project is one of the most important actions to be taken at the very beginning to ensure the success of the project at the end.
 The clearer the background is, the more accurately and understandably the project will be spelled out.
-Below I give a definition of project background.
+Below I give a definition of the project background.

-A Project’s Background is a formal document containing a common description of what is expected to be done within the project, what prerequisites for the project are, and how to produce the expected amount of work.
-The document is to be created prior to the implementation process to make a foundation for further goal setting and implementation.
+A Project’s Background is a formal project management document containing a common description of what is expected to be done within the project, what prerequisites for the project are, and how to produce the expected amount of work.
+This document is created prior to the project implementation process to make a foundation for further goal setting and planning.

 When you develop a background document for your project initiative, you need to regard the following information: